Education

 • Look around.
 Try to label 5 things you can see, 5 things of a single color, 5 things of one shape.

 • Listen.
 What do you hear?
 Is it close or far?
 Loud or soft?
 Pleasant or grating?
+Are there annoying or triggering things about the environment you can change or move away from?

 • Smell.
-Inhale strong fragrances (they don't have to be pleasant!).
+Inhale strong fragrances (they don't even have to be pleasant!).
 Coffee, candles, lemon, lotions, the kitty litter, it doesn’t matter!
 Just awaken yourself to what’s before you.

 • Taste.
 Chew gum, eat mints, or suck on sours.
 Eat a meal or snack.
 Drink a very cold or warm beverage.
+Wake up those senses and pull yourself strongly into today.

 • Touch.
 Run your fingers over unique textures within reach.
 Your clothes, the furniture, a zipper, a pet, a grounding stone, or fidget item.
+Compare them to each other.
+Which do you like and which are displeasing?
+Are they cold or warm?
+Are there others in reach you’d rather be touching.

 Self-Talk

 • "I am safe now.
 No one is presently harming me.
 There is no external threat to my safety in this moment."
+[If you have credible reason to believe that is untrue, definitely skip this one.]

 • "I am an adult now.
 My name is ______.
 I am ____ years old.
 It is 20__."